UPES Integrated LLB Admissions 2025

-CLAT 2026 Exam Pattern: The Consortium of National Law Universities (NLU) will prescribe the CLAT 2026 exam pattern for UG and PG programmes on its official website - consortiumofnlus.ac.in.
+CLAT 2026 Exam Pattern: The Consortium of National Law Universities (NLU) prescribed the CLAT 2026 exam pattern for UG and PG programmes on its official website - consortiumofnlus.ac.in.
 Candidates must be thoroughly aware of the CLAT paper pattern 2026.
-The CLAT exam pattern 2026 will provide important details about the exam such as the type of questions, total number of questions, CLAT exam marks distribution, mode of exam, duration etc. In the CLAT paper pattern 2026, there will be a total of 120 multiple-choice questions spread over five sections.
+The CLAT exam pattern 2026 will provide important details about the exam, such as the type of questions, total number of questions, CLAT exam marks distribution, mode of exam, duration etc. In the CLAT paper pattern 2026, there will be a total of 120 multiple-choice questions spread over five sections.
 The CLAT subjects weightage will not spread uniformly across the five sections.
 The CLAT PG exam comprises 120 objective-type questions.
-Until the authority announces any changes in the CLAT 2026 pattern it will remain consistent with the previous year's CLAT format.
+Until the authority announces any changes in the CLAT 2026 pattern, it will remain consistent with the previous year's CLAT format.

 Here are some important points related to the CLAT paper pattern: